henrythasler/sheet-music-viewer/README.md

 - In App `build.gradle.kts`: Cmake requires additional `cppFlags += "-llog"` to avoid linker errors for Android log output which in turn generates a ton of warnings during the compile step.

 ## Resources

+Parts of the source code were created using GenAI.

 ### UI, Graphics